Nicodemus ben Gurion: Name

+Biography

 Nicodemus appears to have been a wealthy and respected figure, known for his holiness and generosity.
-He was an opponent of the Zealots and of the Jewish rebellion against the Roman Empire which led to the destruction of Jerusalem.
+He was an opponent of the Zealots and of the Jewish rebellion against the Roman Empire.
 When Vespasian became emperor, Nicodemus sought peace with the emperor's son Titus, who was conducting the war.
 He agitated against the prosecution of the war by the Zealots.
 In retaliation, they destroyed the stores of provisions that he and his friends had accumulated for the use of pilgrims.